 How do you prioritise your invites and stationery on your all-important to-do list?

-In recent weeks I have met with a lot of brides at various stages of planning their weddings.
-Many of you are at the very beginning, and this has got me thinking.
+Over the years I have met with a lot of brides at various stages of planning their weddings.
+Many of you are at the very beginning, and often ask this question.

 How do you decide when to organise your wedding stationery?